Get yourself a GP, train them well, and see them regularly. You’ll feel better and be healthier.

 Dr Nick Mouktaroudis has trained extensively in General Practice, Skin Cancer Medicine and Surgery, and has formal qualifications in Skin Cancer Medicine.

-Dermatologists are sub-specialists in all skin conditions including Skin Cancer Medicine and Surgery although some will focus on other skin conditions.
+Dermatologists are non-GP specialists in all skin conditions including Skin Cancer Medicine and Surgery although some will focus on other skin conditions.

 You can Reduce Your risk by: